anonymousbitcoin/anon/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to btcpd.

-General Bitcoin Private questions and/or support requests and are best directed to the [BTCP Support Website](https://support.btcprivate.org/).
+General Anonymous Bitcoin questions and/or support requests and are best directed to the [BTCP Support Website](https://support.btcprivate.org/).

 For reporting Zcash-specific security vulnerabilities or for sensitive discussions with their security team, please contact [security@z.cash](mailto:security@z.cash).
 You can use the [GPG key](https://z.cash/gpg-pubkeys/security.asc) (fingerprint: `AF85 0445 546C 18B7 86F9  2C62 88FB 8B86 D8B5 A68C`) to send an encrypted message.
 The key and fingerprint are duplicated on our [Public Keys page](https://z.cash/support/pubkeys.html).